grafana/grafana/docs/sources/auth/azuread.md

 # Azure AD OAuth2 Authentication

+The Azure AD authentication provides the possibility to use an Azure Active Directory tenant as an identity provider for Grafana.

+By using Azure AD Application Roles it is also possible to assign Users and Groups to Grafana roles from the Azure Portal.

 To enable the Azure AD OAuth2 you must register your application with Azure AD.
-Azure AD will generate a client ID and secret key for you to use.

-## Create Azure AD application
+# Create Azure AD application

-1. Log in to portal.azure.com and click "Azure Active Directory" in the side menu, then click the "Properties" sub-menu item.
+1. Log in to [Azure Portal](https://portal.azure.com) and click **Azure Active Directory** in the side menu.

-2. Click "App Registrations" and add a new application registration:
+1. Click **App Registrations** and add a new application registration:
    - Name: Grafana
    - Application type: Web app / API
    - Sign-on URL: `https://<grafana domain>/login/azuread`

-3. Click the name of the new application to open the application details page.
+1. Click the name of the new application to open the application details page.

-4. Click "Endpoints"
+1. Click **Endpoints**.
-   - Note down the "OAuth 2.0 authorization endpoint (v2)", this will be the auth url
+   - Note down the **OAuth 2.0 authorization endpoint (v2)**, this will be the auth url.
-   - Note down the "OAuth 2.0 token endpoint (v2)", this will be the token url
+   - Note down the **OAuth 2.0 token endpoint (v2)**, this will be the token url.

+1. Close the Endpoints page to come back to the application details page.

-5. Note down the "Application ID", this will be the OAuth client id.
+1. Note down the "Application ID", this will be the OAuth client id.

-6. Click "Certificates & secrets" and add a new entry under Client secrets
+1. Click **Certificates & secrets** and add a new entry under Client secrets.
     - Description: Grafana OAuth
     - Expires: Never

-7. Click Add then copy the key value, this will be the OAuth client secret.
+1. Click **Add** then copy the key value, this will be the OAuth client secret.

-8. Click Manifest
+1. Click **Manifest**.
    - Add definitions for the required Application Roles for Grafana (Viewer, Editor, Admin).
 Without this configuration all users will be assigned to the Viewer role.
    - Every role has to have a unique id.
 On Linux this can be created with `uuidgen` for instance.